 What type of editing do I need?

 This depends on where you are in the process.
-If you are in your early drafts and are looking for guidance on big-picture issues such as character development, plot pacing, and point of view, then you want a developmental edit.
+If you are in your early drafts and are looking for guidance on big-picture issues such as character development, plot pacing, and point of view, then you want a manuscript evaluation or review.
 If you are confident in the storytelling aspects of your manuscript but want help tightening up the writing and making every word count, then you are looking for a line edit.
 Once you are happy with the craft aspects of your writing, it is time to dive into a copy edit and hunt down the more objective errors, such as grammar, punctuation, and spelling errors.
 Don’t rush to jump ahead in the process.
 There is no point in perfecting your sentences if there are major flaws in your manuscript that will require significant rewriting.

 How do I prepare my document to send to you?